 Also, be sure to choose the right cleaning product.
 You will want to avoid anything with bleach in the ingredients.
 Instead, you will be using regular laundry detergent or dish detergent.
 Before you begin a thorough cleaning, be sure to spot-test a part of your cap with some detergent mixed in water.
 If you notice discoloration, then you should only use water to clean your cap.

 Put In Some Elbow Grease

 First, gather the tools you will need for cleaning.
-A large bucket is handy to have but you can use your sink if needed.
-You’ll want to choose a detergent or dish soap which, ideally, you have already spot tested as mentioned above.
+A large bucket is handy to have, but you can use your sink if needed.
+You’ll want to choose a detergent or dish soap which, ideally, you have already spotted and tested, as mentioned above.
 For scrubbing, choose an old toothbrush or a rag.